 There is an additional cost to the pension fund following the early release of retirement benefits without actuarial reduction to former employees following redundancy.
 Under regulation and local agreement, these can be paid from service budgets within a period not exceeding five years.
 The amounts debited or credited to the pension reserve in a particular year represent either an increase or reduction in the balance deferred.
-The capitalised pension cost figures below for both years represent a reduction in the amount owed by the council to the pension fund.
-These figures are also included as part of the short-term and long-term creditors balances in the respective years, where appropriate.
+The capitalised pension cost figures below relating to 2011-12 represents a reduction in the amount owed by the council to the pension fund.
+This figure is also included where appropriate as part of the short-term and long-term creditors balances in 2011-12.
+There were no equivalent transactions in 2012-13.